 In this 1-day practical workshop, you will learn how to use story mapping to identify, plan, and focus the features that need to be done from the users’ point of view.

-This workshop is very practical, with about 50% of the time spent to practice the concepts that are presented.
+This workshop is very practical, with about 50% of the time spent practicing the concepts that are presented.
 You will also benefit from a short presentation, continuous feedback from the trainer, Q&A, and Anti-patterns.

 - What is really a user story?